Become a Junior Counselor

 Do I need to attend training?

-For our fall break JC’s, we do not offer a training session.
+For our holiday break JC’s, we do not offer a training session.
 We will provide you with guidelines and expectations the weeks prior to the camp.
 We are also happy to give you a tour or answer any questions before camp to help you be better prepared, especially if it is your first time as a JC.

 Is there a cost?